 This Deer Lady went through several changes before I settled on this head for her – she was almost a camel at one stage.
 I toyed with the idea of her being a rabbit and an ostrich momentarily too, but the deer head seemed most appropriate and ladylike.

 It’s one of the first times I’ve used my own quotes, rather than stealing a well-known one from someone much wiser than myself.
 But it also seemed to fit.
 Sometimes you’ve just gotta go with what feels right, right?

-Thank you for stopping in.
-Hope your day is worry-free and wonderful 🙂
+Thank you for stopping by.
+Hope your day is amazing 🙂